 First-year advising classes are chosen from a group of offerings that either meet core requirements or serve as useful introductions to a major area of study.
 All entering first-year students begin their careers as undeclared majors, with selection of majors occurring in the second to fourth semesters of study, after exploring options in and out of the classroom.
 Your first-year advising class will give you the opportunity either to meet a core requirement or to explore an academic discipline of interest to you, or quite often both.

-By the time you come to campus in August, you will be registered for a first-year advising class and a first-year seminar—both of these assignments will arise out of your choices on the Advising Placement Questionnaire.
-For some students, the first-year advising class and first-year seminar will be the same class.
-So, while some entering students will arrive on campus enrolled for two classes (a non-seminar advising class and a first-year seminar), others will arrive enrolled for only one (an advising seminar).
-Once here, you will meet with your advisor to select the remaining classes for your schedule, registering for a total of three or four classes.
+By the time you come to campus in August, you will be registered for four courses, to include a first-year advising class and a first-year seminar with both of these assignments will arise out of your choices on the Advising Placement Questionnaire.
+For some students, the first-year advising class and first-year seminar will be the same class, such as SSI1 106: Cleopatra -- History and Myth.
+Other entering students will have two classes -- a non-seminar advising class, such as LTS 200: A Critical Introduction to Latino/a Studies, and a first-year seminar, such as SSI1 104: Why Travel? -- Tales from Far and Wide.

 You will be enrolled in your first-year advising class for the fall term.
 The faculty member who teaches this class, however, will serve as your academic advisor until you declare a major, usually by the spring of your sophomore year.

-We will register you for your advising class and first-year seminar during the summer, based upon your selections in the Advising Placement Questionnaire.
-You will register for your other courses during Orientation in August, after meeting with your advisor to discuss appropriate courses based upon your interests and high school preparation.
+We will register you for four units based upon your selections in the Advising Placement Questionnaire.
+You will meet with your advisor at Orientation to discuss any changes that might be necessary.
 As you prepare for this conversation, you can search fall courses in your myPugetSound portal.
 The more conversant and honest you are about your interests, the better your advising experience will be.

 In most cases, there is no hurry to begin a major, and the entire first year can be used for academic exploration.
 If you are strongly inclined to begin work on a major in your first year, you should be sure to read descriptions in the Bulletin and discuss requirements with your advisor right away.
 There will be an academic fair on your first Saturday on campus where you can discuss majors, minors, and emphasis areas with faculty members.
 Curriculum guides for all majors are also posted online and linked to departmental listings at www.pugetsound.edu/academics/departments-and-programs.
 Don’t be concerned if your first-year advising class is not offered in the department of your intended major; you will have the opportunity to make one or more of your other choices from that department and there is ample space to explore several possibilities.
 Even with all of that being said, certain majors and interest areas must be begun early.
 If you plan to pursue pre-medicine, pre-engineering, or music, we suggest the following courses: